RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/failure-modes/redis-outage.md

 ---

-## 1. Problem Statement
+## Problem Statement

 When Redis is unreachable or refusing commands, the central limiter cannot execute quota Lua scripts, idempotency claims fail, routing cannot list gateways, and circuit breaker state reads error.
 I designed the system to **fail closed** by default so an outage does not become unbounded traffic amplification.

-## 2. Why the problem exists
+## Why the problem exists

-Redis is the authoritative store — not a cache.
+Redis is the authoritative store, not a cache.
 There is no local fallback that preserves fleet-wide correctness.
 Any "continue without Redis" path is an explicit policy decision (`FAIL_OPEN`, `IDEMPOTENCY_FAIL_OPEN`, `CIRCUIT_FAIL_OPEN`), not an accident.

-## 3. Design goals
+## Design goals

 - Return **503 Service Unavailable** for infrastructure failure, **429** only for quota exhaustion.
 - Trip `cb:redis` circuit after sustained Redis errors (`CB_FAILURE_RATE`, `CB_CONSECUTIVE_FAILURES`).
 - Surface health in limiter `/health` JSON (`redis.connected: false`).
 - Allow dev-only bypass via env flags with loud startup warnings.

-## 4. Alternative approaches considered
+## Alternative approaches considered

 | Alternative | Why I did not default to it |
 |-------------|----------------------------|